Loop group actions on categories and Whittaker invariants: Categories over quotient stacks

 \begin{example} Let $P \simeq GL_{n-1} \ltimes \AA^{n-1} \subset GL_n$ be the mirabolic group of $GL_n$.
 We obtain an equivalence between $P \ppart \mmod$ and the $\infty$-category of categories tensored over $\AA^{n-1} \ppart / GL_{n-1} \ppart$, where $GL_{n-1} \ppart$ acts on $\AA^{n-1} \ppart$ via the dual action. \end{example}

 \ssec{Interactions between invariants and corestrictions, I}

-Let us analyze further the situation of Lemma \ref{lem:stupid_cat_over_X/G}, item (c).
+Let us further analyze the situation of Lemma \ref{lem:stupid_cat_over_X/G}, item (a).
 In this section, we discuss the finite dimensional situation.
-Let $X$ be $G$-scheme of finite type and $\iota: Y \hookrightarrow X$ a closed embedding.
-Let $S \subset G$ be the closed subgroup preserving $Y$.
+Let $G$ be a group of finite type, $X$ be $G$-scheme of finite type and $\iota: Y \hookrightarrow X$ a closed embedding.
+Let $S \subset G$ be a closed subgroup that preserves $Y$.

-Our goal is to inquire under what condition the dotted arrow $\rho: \C^G \to (\restr \C Y)^S$ of diagram (\ref{diag:X/G<---Y/K}) is an equivalence.
+Our goal is to establish conditions under which the top horizontal arrow $\rho: \C^G \to (\restr \C Y)^S$ of diagram (\ref{diag:X/G<---Y/K}) is an equivalence.

 \sssec{}

 By construction, we have the commutative diagram